jsangilve/hatethatcode/content/aws-lambda/uploading_files.md

 Title: Uploading files with lambda integration and AWS
-Date: 2020-MM-DD
+Date: 2020-07-18
 Tags: aws, lambda, typescript, s3
 Category: lambda
 Authors: José San Gil

-TLDR

-Consider the average size of the file to upload.
-If the file size is within the 10MB limit you can upload the files with one request.
-If the file size is over th 10MB limit, you need two requests ( pre-signed url or pre-signed HTTP POST)

 Uploading a file is one of those common features (use cases) that almost every web applications needs.
 From adding a profile picture to importing a CSV is a fairly simple task to do in almost every web framework or library.

 I'm working on a side project where uploading and processing files is an essential use case.
 I decided to go for a serverless approach, and assumed it would be a simple task to upload a file to S3 from the browser.
 In fact, it isn't complicated, but I actually found a couple of hiccups in the process.
 There are plenty of blog posts out there on how to upload a file to S3 using and AWS lambdas, but there are a few subtleties that you might want to consider first.

+### TLDR 🙈

+- Consider the average size of the file to upload.
+- If the file size is within the 10MB limit, you can upload the files with one request.
+- If the file size is over the 10MB limit, you need two requests ( pre-signed url or pre-signed HTTP POST)

 I tried to compile most of my learning in the following blog post:

-## First option: Amplify JS
+## ① First option: Amplify JS

 If you're uploading the file from the browser — and particularly if your application requires integration with other AWS service — Amplify is probably a good option.
 Some setup using amplify-cli is required, but it's rather simple — unless you decide or need to setup resouces manually.